-The mission of the Women’s Philanthropy Council is to inspire, encourage and advocate for women to publicly give major gifts to the University area of their own choosing, in their own name.
+The WPC connects philanthropic women to the university and to other like-minded women.
+Its mission is to inspire, encourage, and advocate for women to publicly give major gifts to the university area of their own choosing, in their own name.